This page shows the upcoming space launches from around the globe. Dates and times are given in Coordinated Universal Time(UTC).

 Launch Site: SLC-40, Cape Canaveral SFS, Florida, USA

-SpaceX Falcon 9 rocket will launch Starlink satellite
+SpaceX to launch Falcon 9 rocket carrying Starlink satellites.

 Launch Time: TBD